Updated November 2017

 Takes time to put all the layers together

 Depending on where you live, winter can be messy.
 Sleet, snow, freezing rain, the whole nine yards.
-If you live in a wet climate, having a dependable jacket for the winter is crucial; the Patagonia Tres Down Parka
+If you live in a wet climate, having a dependable jacket for the winter is crucial; the Patagonia Tres 3-in-1 Parka

 is the perfect winter parka to tackle any weather condition.
 Three jackets in one allow you to be ready for anything that mother nature throws your way; this contender is perfect for a wet climate like the Pacific Northwest, as the outer shell is Patagonia's signature H2No Performance Standard Fabric.
 Waterproof, windproof and breathable, this layer is a force to be reckoned with.
 The down layer is insulated with 600-fill-power 100% traceable duck down.
 A great lightweight option for clear and cold days, this jacket has been treated with a DWR coating.
 It's water-resistant but not fully waterproof; when all layers are worn together, we felt protected in sloppy wet weather better than any other jacket we tested.
-With a price tag of $529, the Patagonia Tres Down Parka is expensive, but you have to consider that you're getting three jackets for the price of one!
+With a price tag of $529, it's expensive, but you have to consider that you're getting three jackets for the price of one!

-Read full review: Patagonia Tres Down Parka
+Read review: Patagonia Tres 3-in-1 Parka - Women's

 Analysis and Test Results

-We gauged our winter jackets based on 5 criteria: warmth, weather resistance, style, comfort, and durability.
+We gauged our winter jackets based on five criteria: warmth, weather resistance, style, comfort, and durability.
 The table above displays the Overall Performance score of each jacket in our review, ranking from highest to lowest.